A Marstrand type slicing theorem for subsets of $\mathbb{Z}^2 \subset \mathbb{R}^2$ with the mass dimension: Introduction and statement of results.

+While this illustrates longstanding interest in upper bounds to the dimensions of intersections of specific structured subsets of the integers, or more generally the intersection of one such subset and with the other under a natural affine map, a more fundamental question is whether such a natural upper bound can be obtained for almost all such affine intersections in a Lebesgue sense, and this is the Marstrand type slicing theorem that we prove in this paper.

-We also remark that there is no analogous version to the \cref{thm:slice2} stated earlier, for our slicing theorem for the mass dimension.
+We also remark that there is no analogous version to \cref{thm:slice2} stated earlier, for our slicing theorem for the mass dimension.
 In fact, we will easily construct examples of a set $E$ where for a given projecting direction, every tube perpendicular to this projecting direction has mass dimension greater than $\mdim(E)-1$.
 However, \cref{thm:slice1} holds true, due to the fact we prove later, that if we consider a ray of tubes centered at some point, Lebesgue almost all these tubes will have mass dimension less than or equal to $(\mdim(E)-1)$.

-For a finite set of points, the Szemeredi Trotter theorem gives an upper bound to the number of incidences between points and lines.
+For an analogous version of our problem with finitely many points, the Szemeredi Trotter theorem gives an upper bound to the number of incidences between points and lines.
 This was generalized recently in \cite{Guth} to the setting of $\delta$-tubes and $\delta$-balls, with some restrictions on the spacing of the tubes.
 In our case, we are dealing with an infinitary asymptotic analog of this problem with $\delta=1$.